python-streamz/streamz/docs/source/async.rst

 Using Dask
 ----------

-Dask_ is a parellel computing library that uses Tornado for concurrency and threads for computation.
+Dask_ is a parallel computing library that uses Tornado for concurrency and threads for computation.
 The ``DaskStream`` object is a drop-in replacement for ``Stream`` (mostly).
 Typically we create a Dask client, and then ``scatter`` a local Stream to become a DaskStream.